HOPE for the Inner City - Mercy Ministries programs in Chattanooga.

 The Food Pantry that is part of the Mercy Ministries service will depend on people or businesses who regularly donate fresh produce or canned goods.
 Individuals visiting the pantry are able to use a self-choice center.
 So this is set up like any other grocery store and allows people to shop there, but the items are free.

 Each individuals using the client choice pantry will select just the items they prefer with quantities based on family size and available stock.
 In some instances, HOPE for the Inner City Case Managers provide one or more vouchers for additional support.
+The vouchers can then be redeemed at local food pantries in Hamilton County.

 While the availability will change based on season and donation levels, the pantry may have canned vegetables, fruits and meat items, Breads, Helper-type mixes, Seasonal fresh produce, Dried beans, Toiletries & hygiene items, baby formula and more.
 There may also be free holiday meals in Hamilton County Tennessee.